shuttlershq/frontend-assessment-3/README.md

 - Any Css framework is fine.
 Tailwindcss will be an added advantage
 - A Mobile Responsive design will be an added advantage
 - Also make sure that your project is on github and accessible to us
 - Please find attached the sql dump to this repository.
-You can import into database and then export necessary data to csv or find a convenient to get the data to your web frontend.
+You can import into database and then export necessary data to csv or find a convenient way to get the data to your web frontend.
 But you do not need to make database calls.
+- The tables of interest on the db dump are vehicles, vehicle_telemetries and vehicle_boundary_events

 You'll be assessed based on but not limited to the following: